Dear Brat

 Dear Brat is a 1951 American comedy film directed by William A. Seiter and starring Mona Freeman and Billy De Wolfe.
-It is the third in a series following Dear Ruth (1947) and Dear Wife (1949).
+It is the third in a series, following Dear Ruth (1947) and Dear Wife (1949).

 Plot

 Miriam Wilkins has founded an association for rehabilitation of former prisoners, and her father is unknowingly the group's honorary president.
-As convict Mr. Baxter is set free on parole, Miriam she sees an opportunity for action.
+As convict Mr. Baxter is set free on parole, Miriam sees an opportunity for action.
 She hires Baxter as a gardener, allowing him live in a room over the garage.
 However, Baxter's sentence had been imposed by Judge Wilkins, now a senator, causing the situation in the house to become chaotic.